AWS GuardDuty

 Enter the Role name, and click Create role.

 Find the role.
-Navigate to Roles, and select the role that you have just created.
+Navigate to Roles, and select the recently created role.
 Click Create rule.

 Navigate to Roles and select the tab Trust relationships.
 Click Edit trust policy.

-Return to Edit trust policy that is opened in your other browser tab/window.
-Paste the following code to your trust policy.
-Then paste your copied user ARN (please refer to step 5 of Creating User for getting user ARN) to the "AWS" field in the code.
+Return to Edit trust policy opened in another browser tab/window.
+Paste the following code into the trust policy.
+Then paste the copied user ARN (refer to step 5 of Creating User for getting user ARN) to the "AWS" field in the code.
 Click Update policy.

 CODE{ "Version": "2012-10-17", "Statement": [ { "Sid": "", "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::******:user/DOC_User", "Service": "guardduty.amazonaws.com" }, "Action": "sts:AssumeRole" } ] }